nbrandaleone-gcp/virustotal-scan/README.md

 # README.md

 This repo contains code and directions to set up a Google Cloud [Workflows](https://cloud.google.com/workflows?hl=en), that integrates with [VirusTotal](https://www.virustotal.com/gui/home/upload) to scan files, and move them into appropriate Storage Buckets.
-Two Cloud Functions, written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
+Three Cloud Functions, written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
 Once a determination has been made, the file is moved into a "safe" or "quarantine" bucket.
 If we can't determine the status of the file, we leave it in the original bucket.

+A third CF has been recently added to the workflow.
+If the scan using the public VirusTotal endpoint fails (i.e. the signature is new and not yet in the public DB), we then initiate a scan using the private API.
+Once a determination has been made, the file is moved to the appropriate bucket.
+The private API requires a *paid* subscription to VirusTotal.
+If you do not have access to the private endpoints, simply skip the deployment of the third Cloud Function.
+The workflows logic will have to be modified to ignore this function.

 Workflow architecture:
 ![Architectural diagram](./workflow-diagram.png)

 > [!NOTE]
-> This workflow assumes that the file in question has already been uploaded and scanned by VirusTotal.
-We are then moving the file into a bucket based upon the results of the scan.
-IRL, one should check to see if the file has been scanned, and if it has not, then upload it to the VirusTotal website.
-After some time (usually minutes), the results will become available.
+> The diagram does not reflect the addition of the third Cloud Function into the workflow.

 ## Cloud Functions and Functions Framework